ps4star/FSE/ref.md

 ## Variables and Flags

 FSE has support for constants, as well as named flags.
+Constants are simply "shortcuts" and cannot be modified after definition (as in any other language), and flags are simply names for internal game flags.
+This means each flag needs a name as well as a hex pointer in its definition.
+However, referencing the flag afterwards requires only its name.

 ### const
 ###### Other Names: constant, def, define, defconst, shortcut, replace